Bijeljina massacre

 The Bijeljina massacre involved the killing of civilians by Serb paramilitary groups in Bijeljina on 1–2 April 1992 in the run-up to the Bosnian War.
-The majority of those killed were Bosniaks (Bosnian Muslims).
-Members of other ethnicities were also killed, such as Serbs deemed disloyal by the local authorities.
-The killing was committed by a local paramilitary group known as Mirko's Chetniks and by the Serb Volunteer Guard (SDG, also known as Arkan's Tigers), a Serbia-based paramilitary group led by Željko Ražnatović (aka Arkan).
+The majority of those killed were Bosnian Muslims.
+Members of other ethnicities were also killed, as well as Serbs deemed disloyal by the local authorities.
+The killings were committed by a local paramilitary group known as Mirko's Chetniks and by the Serb Volunteer Guard (SDG, also known as Arkan's Tigers), a Serbia-based paramilitary group led by Željko "Arkan" Ražnatović.
 The SDG were under the command of the Yugoslav People's Army (JNA), which was controlled by Serbian President Slobodan Milošević.

 In September 1991, Bosnian Serbs had proclaimed a Serbian Autonomous Oblast with Bijeljina as its capital.
-In March 1992, the Bosnian referendum on independence was passed with overwhelming support from Bosniaks and Bosnian Croats, although Bosnian Serbs either boycotted it or were prevented from voting by Bosnian Serb authorities.
-A poorly organized, local Bosniak Patriotic League paramilitary group had been established in response to the Bosnian Serb proclamation.
+In March 1992, the Bosnian referendum on independence was passed with overwhelming support from Bosnian Muslims and Bosnian Croats.
+However, Bosnian Serbs either boycotted it or were prevented from voting by Bosnian Serb authorities.
+A poorly organised, local Bosnian Muslim Patriotic League paramilitary group had been established in response to the Bosnian Serb proclamation.
 On 31 March, the Patriotic League in Bijeljina was provoked into fighting by local Serbs and the SDG.
 On 1–2 April, the SDG and the JNA took over Bijeljina with little resistance; murders, rapes, house searches, and pillaging followed.
 These actions were described as genocidal by the historian Professor Eric D. Weitz of the City College of New York.
-Professor Michael Sells of the University of Chicago concluded that they were carried out to erase the cultural history of the Bosniak people of Bijeljina.
+Professor Michael Sells of the University of Chicago concluded that they were carried out to erase the cultural history of the Bosnian Muslim people of Bijeljina.